rufatpro/gonka-docs/docs/architecture.md

 Throughout the epoch, Hosts run and validate inferences.

 If for some reason a reward for epoch N was not claimed, each Host’s API node automatically submits a reward claim transaction in epoch N+1 for epoch N using the seed that was signed at the start of epoch N. The claim is retried every 30 minutes until it succeeds.
 Importantly, the Host must remain online and pass all verification checks within this limited window, otherwise, the chain cannot finalize the claim, and the reward remains unclaimed.
-Unclaimed rewards from earlier epochs are permanently burned.
+Unclaimed rewards from earlier epochs  (epoch N) are permanently burned as soon as epoch N+2 begins.

 As part of the claim process, the chain verifies that Host completed all required work for the epoch.
 The protocol also allows overdue inference-validation artifacts to be submitted during this window, giving Hosts a final opportunity to execute any pending validations before rewards are finalized.